deviun/just-mongo/README.md

 ### Native connections

-In case you need to create your own flexible connection using **mongodb native**, use the code from the [example](https://github.com/deviun/just-mongo/blob/master/examples/native.connection.js).
+In case you need to create your own flexible connection using **mongodb native**, read [this](https://github.com/deviun/just-mongo/blob/master/docs/native-connection.md) doc.

 ## License